Quite a lot of users have been experiencing problems with their USB 3.0 port in Windows 10, Windows 8,1 or other OS versions.

 - Run Registry Editor (regedit.exe) as administrator by searching for “regedit” in the Search charm.
 Right-click the regedit icon, and select Run as administrator.

 - Right-click usbstor and create a key.
 The name must be VID and PID strings obtained previously.
-Leading 0’s are significant.
-For the device in this example the new key name is “00040001”
+Leading 0’s is significant.
+For the device, in this example, the new key name is “00040001”